In this video, I wanted to go through the best bang-for-your-buck exercise.

 I will get Alix to demonstrate the exercise.

-This is excellent in working on hip mobility, range of motion, core, shoulder mobility and stability in the shoulders.
+This is excellent for working on hip mobility, range of motion, core and shoulder mobility, and stability in the shoulders.

-The end position of this exercise is excellent in the back extension part.
-This is healthy and good for the back.
-When going from that downward dog position into the end position where the hands are digging into the mat, we are activating the lax, the pax and the shoulder blade muscles.
-We are activating the muscles that stabilize the shoulders so it is an excellent exercise to build stability in the shoulder.
+Move forward into a high plank position, then lower down into a narrow pushup position, keeping your elbows along your body.
+If this is too challenging, do the movement from your knees.
+When moving from the downward dog position to the end position where the hands dig into the mat, we activate the shoulder blade muscles.
+We are activating the muscles that stabilize the shoulders, making this an excellent exercise to build stability in the shoulder.

-Going through the downward movement and upward movement challenges the shoulder at different ranges of motion.
+Going through the downward dog movement and upward dog movement challenges the shoulder in different ranges of motion.
 The downward movement also challenges the core area.

 Give that exercise a go.
-Go into the starting position then move into the scoop position.
-Move your way towards the end position and then back to the downward dog position.
-You can go through 5 or 10 repetitions.
+Go into the starting position, then move into the scoop position.
+Move your way towards the end position and back to the downward dog position.
+Go through 5 or 10 repetitions.